-- Online Refills Visit optumrx.com/calpers to submit your order online and choose a shipping method. - Call OptumRx Member Services Call 1-855-505-8106 to request an alternate shipping method.

-• Mail in the Prescription Order Form - If you mail in a hard copy of your prescription, you can request expedited order delivery by writing your delivery method on the prescription itself, on the order form, or on a separate sheet of paper included with your form.
+- Online Refills Visit optumrx.com/calpers and log in to submit your order online and choose a shipping method. - Call Optum Rx Member Services Call 1-855-505-8106 to request an alternate shipping method. - Mail in the Prescription Order Form If you mail in a hard copy of your prescription, you can request expedited order delivery by writing your delivery method on the prescription itself, on the order form, or on a separate sheet of paper included with your form.

 Note: When ordering online or sending in a form, we will notify you when your order is being processed.
-If you do not receive notification, or if you have any questions regarding your prescription order, please call OptumRx using the phone numbers on the front cover of this booklet.
+If you do not receive notification, or if you have any questions regarding your prescription order, please call Optum Rx using the phone numbers on the front cover of this document.